 This factsheet explains the situations where the VAT bad debt relief applies.

 Cash accounting enables a business to account for and pay VAT on the basis of cash received and paid rather than on the basis of invoices issued and received.
 The factsheet explains the workings of cash accounting.

-The VAT flat rate scheme for small businesses was introduced to reduce the administrative burden imposed when operating VAT.
-Under the scheme a set percentage is applied to the turnover of the business as a one-off calculation instead of having to identify and record the VAT on each sale and purchase you make.
+The VAT flat rate scheme for small businesses potentially reduces the administrative burden imposed when operating VAT.
+Under the scheme, a set percentage is applied to the turnover of the business as a one-off calculation instead of having to identify and record the VAT on each sale and purchase you make.
 This factsheet explains how the VAT Flat Rate Scheme works.